bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Nice UI TODO:
 * Performance.
 (Redux.)
 * Copyright in About.
+* Add part about fellow artists and talented musicians in About.
 * Remove depth shading from slant direction cubes?

 # Annotation edit TODO: